Marrong Reserve

-Marrong Reserve, also called Pemulwuy Lookout and Ridgeline Reserve, is a nature reserve, an urban park and a recreational lookout situated in Western Sydney, New South Wales, Australia.
-J-shaped, the reserve is located approximately 9 km kilometers west of the Parramatta, and 33 km north-west of the Sydney CBD.
-Due to its cultural and historic landscape importance, Mar-Rong Reserve was added to the NSW State Heritage Register on 17 October 2003.
-The reserve is visited for walking, exercising, natural scenery, picturesque views, birdwatching, ball games, and bush tucker.
+Marrong Reserve, also known as Pemulwuy Lookout and Ridgeline Reserve, is a nature reserve, urban park and scenic lookout in Western Sydney, New South Wales, Australia.
+The J-shaped reserve extends along the Marrong ridgeline between Pemulwuy and the Lower Prospect Canal Reserve, approximately 9 km west of Parramatta and 33 km north-west of the Sydney CBD.
+Because of its cultural and historical importance, the reserve was added to the New South Wales State Heritage Register on 17 October 2003.
+It is used for walking, exercise, recreation, sightseeing, birdwatching, ball games and the gathering of bush tucker.

-Mostly aligned with Daruga Avenue at Pemulwuy and stretching to Lower Prospect Canal Reserve in the south, the reserve features a panoramic viewpoint that provides views of the Sydney skyline and the Blue Mountains.
-It is a popular vantage point for the New Year's Eve and Australia Day fireworks.
-Educational and interpretive information is present within the Reserve.
-Much of the reserve, excluding the parkland areas, is categorised as Natural Area-Bushland.
-Marrong Reserve and Prospect Hill are closely connected as a ridge, but are separated at a saddle by Butu Wargun Drive.
-The reserve features three precincts, which run from north to south: Marrong Reserve North, Marrong Reserve 'Saddle Bund' and Marrong Reserve South.
+The reserve broadly follows Daruga Avenue in Pemulwuy and extends south towards the Lower Prospect Canal Reserve.
+Its elevated position provides views towards the Sydney skyline and the Blue Mountains, making it a popular location for viewing the New Year's Eve and Australia Day fireworks.
+Interpretive and educational material is located throughout the reserve.
+Most of the site outside the developed parkland is classified as Natural Area-Bushland.
+Marrong Reserve forms part of the same ridgeline system as Prospect Hill, although the two are separated by a saddle occupied by Butu Wargun Drive.
+The reserve is divided into three precincts: Marrong Reserve North, Marrong Reserve "Saddle Bund" and Marrong Reserve South.